shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 # Hamgorg’s Tremor Hammer

+Rare, Attunement

 Melee 1d8 Bludgeoning

 Whenever you hit a target with this hammer, the hammer creates a tremor in a 15ft radius of the target.
 Ability check: Strength DC15

 All creatures in the tremor range get knocked prone.
 Saving throw: Dexterity DC = 1d4 + 10
 Advantage: You
 Disadvantage: The target